 The YAAS!
 Network is especially focused on young women who have limited access to resources and support because of race, color, sexual orientation and/or identity, disability, education, income, and other structural barriers.

 By providing education and training to healthcare providers and community-based health workers, the YAAS!
 Network increases awareness of the needs of young women affected by breast cancer and provides young women the support they need.

 The YAAS!
 Network is dedicated to making comprehensive, high quality, person-centered supportive care accessible to all young women in Chicago affected by breast cancer, their families, and their communities.

 Tamara Hamlish, PhD (Principal Investigator)

-If you are a patient or survivor looking for extra support, a clinician seeking resources to benefit your patients, or a community organization interested in partnering with the UI Cancer Center, complete our online form.
+If you are a patient or survivor looking for extra support, a clinician seeking resources to benefit your patients, or a community organization interested in partnering with the University of Illinois Cancer Center, complete our online form.